Obachan’s Mushroom Kamameshi – Japanese Mixed Rice (vegan, gluten free, wfpb)

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-This is a very simple dish, and is best prepared in a rice cooker.
-Here’s the thing about Japanese (and Korean) rice: it’s very important, and we can be very particular about rice preparation.
-Short grain, white rice is the standard rice variety, and rice cookers are the preferred preparation method because they will make perfect rice every time.
+This is a very simple dish and is best prepared in a rice cooker.
+Short-grain white rice is the standard rice variety, and rice cookers are the preferred preparation method because they will make perfect rice every time.
 Related: ($70 affordable Tiger brand rice cooker)

-So, I highly highly highly recommend using a rice cooker to make this rice, and using short grain white rice, no substitutions.
-I have also included an Instant Pot method in the recipe card below, but I really prefer the rice cooker because I find that cooking short grain rice in an Instant Pot almost always results in bottom burn.
+I have also included an Instant Pot method in the recipe card below, but I really prefer the rice cooker.
+I find that cooking short-grain rice in an Instant Pot almost always results in a bottom burn.
 As an alternative, you could invest in a non-stick Instant Pot insert, but trust me when I say a rice cooker is the way to go.

-With my rice cooker spiel out of the way, I should also mention that this recipe is vegan, gluten free, refined sugar free and made without added oils.
-It comes together in one pot, and is a great recipe to meal-prep if you’d like to store portions in the freezer.
+This kamameshi recipe is vegan, gluten-free, refined sugar-free, and made without added oils.
+It comes together in one pot and is a great recipe to meal-prep if you’d like to store portions in the freezer.
+Let’s get cooking!

 - Carrots